 Typosquatting is a deceptive practice used by scammers to trick people into entering a counterfeit website and compromising their private information.

 Typosquatting scams can take the form of site imitation to gain advertising revenue by misdirecting traffic from popular sites.
-This can be done with related links, affiliate links, or by using URLs with slightly different spellings.
+This can be done with related links and affiliate links or by using URLs with slightly different spellings.
 This behavior harms both businesses and users looking to purchase products or services with a reputable company.

 Typosquatting is very similar to cybersquatting, in which case bad actors will purchase domain URLs that are as close as possible to popular brands like Nike or Apple.
 Since companies don’t want potential customers to fall prey to these scams, they will often buy the domains for large sums of money, and cybersquatters will benefit from the extortionary tactic.